CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 ## Update dependencies versions

-The first I've done was to migrate the library dependencies used in the project.
-You can find usual component version like RESTEasy, Hibernate, Hibernate-validator etc. at [JBoss Enterprise Application Platform Component Details](https://access.redhat.com/articles/112673#EAP_7).
+The first thing I've done was to migrate the library dependencies used in the project.
+You can find usual component versions, like RESTEasy, Hibernate, Hibernate-validator etc. at [JBoss Enterprise Application Platform Component Details](https://access.redhat.com/articles/112673#EAP_7).
 A couple of example are:

 |    Library      |  JBoss EAP 6  |  JBoss EAP 7  |
 | --------------  |:-------------:| -------------:|